 Traditionally, miso soup is made by adding miso paste to dashi stock , along with seaweed such as wakame, small cubes of tofu, and green onion or other vegetables.
 To use miso for soup, you’ll want to follow a couple of general tips:

-- Before adding the miso paste to your soup, dissolve it in a small bowl with a bit of your hot stock and stir until smooth.
-Add to the soup prior to serving.
+Before adding the miso paste to your soup, dissolve it in a small bowl with a bit of your hot stock and stir until smooth.
+This will allow the miso to incorporate into the soup.

 Seaweed for Miso Soup